TheDiamondKing21/TheDiamondKing21/README.md

 - 🧑‍💻 Amatuer programmer

-I work @ onPoint Roblox as a programmer and work on personal and collaborated projects with friends
+I work @ onPoint Roblox as a programmer as well as having my own personal projects that I work on and projects collaborated with friends

 ## My interests:
 - ✈️ Aerospace Engineering & Flight Dynamics